 Click Save User Settings at the bottom left of the window.

 Blender 2.79 and above:

-This button is only available in Blender 2.79 and above because it crashes Blender 2.78.
-Currently, you have to use Blender 2.79 test builds/RC if you want to use it.
-Though these builds seem stable and are about to be released, use it at your own risks, they may contain bugs!
+This button is only available in Blender 2.79 because of stability issues in Blender 2.78.
+Since it's not currently released, you have to use Blender 2.79 Release Candidate if you want to use it.

 Otherwise, with Blender 2.78, append the armature file auto_rig_[version].blend in your character scene: